 Both can move the needle for your brand, but all those pieces should be aligned under one, coherent, overarching marketing strategy.

 Digital Marketing Agencies are constantly promoting themselves on Facebook, LinkedIn, Twitter and Instagram.
 Which is perfectly on-brand, because that’s their wheelhouse.
-They commonly boast that they “manage $x millions in digital media spending” which tells me they fit squarely in a specialized niche within the bigger niche of media buying services.
+They commonly boast that they “manage $x millions in digital media spending” which tells me they fit squarely in a specialized niche of digital media buying services.

 They don’t tout their strategic prowess or creative thinking.
-Just their ability to manage your social media posts and paid ads on all the various digital channels.
+Just their ability to manage your social media advertising and programmatic “banner” ads on all the various digital channels.

 The business model that’s taught by all the digital marketing gurus is based on mass scaleability.
 “Just follow this model and you’re going to crush it,” they all claim.

 It’s true.
 Media planning and buying always has been a highly profitably business model.
-(That’s how advertising agencies made their millions.)
+(That’s how traditional advertising agencies made their millions back in MadMen days.)
 But there’s a dirty little secret in the new model that digital agency owners don’t want clients to know: When they “scale” the clients pay a price.

 It’s an efficient cash-flow generator for the agency owners, but it’s not necessarily good for your brand.
-Do you really want to be saying, showing, and doing the same thing as your competitors?
+Do you really want homogenized advertising that says and shows the same thing as your competitors?

 Seth Godin posted this recently: